LEVEL flies direct between Barcelona and Boston 3 times per week. Book your place now.

 While New York City’s shopping scene attracts the world’s elite, few know that many locals drive the four hours north to splash their cash in Boston.
-Back Bay is the city’s prime retail destination, located in South Boston and set within an eight-block radius of gorgeous Victorian brownstones.
+Back Bay is the city’s prime retail destination, set within an eight-block radius of gorgeous Victorian brownstones.
 There’s something for everyone here – Newbury Street bustles with haute couture shops such as Chanel and Burberry, while on Massachusetts Avenue you’ll find a selection of high street names.

 Boston has bars and restaurants to suit all tastes and budgets.
 As with any trip to the USA, Sunday brunch is a must, and Toro in the South End is a big hitter.
 Sip on mimosas while sampling their tantalising Iberico hash, made with Jamón ibérico, diced potatoes, fried eggs and hollandaise sauce.
 If you’re too busy shopping to make it in time for brunch, the restaurant also does an excellent selection of tapas, including chilli scallops and smoked duck drumettes.
 Further north, stop at Pizzeria Regina, which has served first-rate pizza since 1926, or, for something quirkier, check out Taranta for fusion Italian and Peruvian fare.